Japatius/React-Client/README.md

 # React-Client
-An API made with Node.js express and React.js
+Front-end for express API, made with React.js